Having some sales problems?

 Solution

 Make it easier for prospects to take action.
-Consider advanced features like chatbots that can capture user questions and connect them to sales pros fast.
+Consider advanced features like chatbots that can capture user questions and connect them to sales pros quickly.
 Likewise, be sure you are communicating new offers and discounts to your mailing list.

 Solution